James and Brooke are the voice of young couples and families looking for answers t

-Even though we met at age ten, it took Brooke fifteen years to get her act together and to realize that Jamie is a really good cook… and easy on the eyes.
+Even though we met at summer camp at age ten, it took Brooke fifteen years to get her act together and to realize that Jamie is a really good cook… and easy on the eyes.

 As the Director of Culinary Development at The Institute of Culinary Education (ICE), James is at the forefront of innovation in the food world.
 Highlighting his work on ICE’s collaboration with IBM– a project that seeks to find how computers can fuel creativity in the kitchen– James has been featured on NBC Nightly News, the New York Times and The New Yorker .

 James began his culinary adventures at a brunch joint on Pensacola Beach and never looked back.
 He quickly graduated from biscuit-making to working for James Beard award-winning chef, Frank Stitt, at Highlands Bar & Grill in Birmingham, Alabama.
 Eventually becoming Stitt’s chef de cuisine, James learned to create refined Southern cuisine through classic French culinary technique and using only the freshest local ingredients.
 Finally, a move to New York City meant being closer to Brooke and collaborating with two of the biggest forces in the culinary world–Chef Daniel Boulud and Food Network.
 As a sous chef in Restaurant Daniel’s private dining room, he cooked for presidents and US Weekly A-listers (the celeb factor gets Brooke really excited…) On Food Network’s Chopped and Chopped Champions series, James walked away the first-ever two-time champ.
 After training with European masters in sous vide cooking technique in Venice, Italy in the spring of 2011, he began developing ICE’s premiere Cuisine Technology Program.
 The program features sous vide, low-temperature cooking and hydrocolloids.
 (Yes, Brooke married a chef nerd… but she wouldn’t have it any other way.)